Greenhouse Gas Reduction Strategies

 The primary greenhouse gas emissions reduction strategy includes reducing resource use through energy efficiency and taking actions to save energy, using more renewable energy, and adpoting other programs that reduce carbon impacts.

 Energy Saving Initiatives

 The Energy Office tracks, monitors, and manages energy usage campus-wide to reduce energy costs; improve design, performance, and operation of buildings; and provide feedback on energy usage to building occupants.
 It continuously monitors the operations and maintenance of campus facilities and will be in contact with Building Managers regarding their facilities’ operation and utility consumption.

-In 2016 the campus added 1MW of on-site solar electricity.
-This included four rooftop installations on the main campus and one carport installation at University village.
+The campus added 1MW of on-site solar electricity.
+This includes five rooftop installations on the main campus and one carport installation at University village.
 The campus also has one on-site solar thermal systems on a residence hall.
 Read more.